-All full-time students in the M.S. and Ph.D. programs must enroll in CHEM-865 New Student Seminar during their first fall of residence, and withdrawal from CHEM-865 New Student Seminar without the permission of the instructor constitutes resignation from the graduate program.
+All full-time students in the M.S. and Ph.D. programs must enroll in CHEM-865 New Student Seminar during their first fall of residence.
+Withdrawal from CHEM-865 New Student Seminar without the permission of the instructor constitutes resignation from the graduate program.
 CHEM-865 New Student Seminar must be passed by all full-time students in the M.S. and Ph.D. programs within their first two years of residence.
 CHEM-601 is required for all students in the M.S. and Ph.D. programs who serve as teaching assistants and must be taken concurrently with their first teaching assignment or in the following semester.

 Effective Sept.
-1, 2007 Revised 8/29/07
+1, 2016